 Q: When should you wear hand wraps?

 A: This is an age-old question that almost every beginner who is encountering hand wraps for the first time asks.
 And the answer is always whenever you are throwing a punch.
-Whether you are working the heavy bag, sparring with a friend, or in a competition, hand wraps are pivotal in protecting your wrists’ delicate bones from injuries.
+Whether you are working the heavy bag, sparring with a friend, or in a competition, hand wraps are crucial in protecting your wrists’ delicate bones from injuries, along with your knuckles.

 Q: Are boxing hand wraps and Muay Thai hand wraps the same?